supersurfer92/SwarmUI/README.md

 # BadukBot: Swarming robots to play the game Go/Baduk

-Based on Zooids: Building Blocks for Swarm User Interfaces \\  Extended Material
+Based on Zooids: Building Blocks for Swarm User Interfaces

 ![Teaser](/Images/Teaser3.png)
 Zooids, an open-source open-hardware platform for developing tabletop swarm interfaces, consist of a collection of custom-designed wheeled micro robots (each 2.6 cm in diameter), a radio base-station, a highspeed DLP structured light projector for optical tracking, and a software framework for application development and control.